 There is no effective treatment for this condition.
 Wearing sunglasses to protect the retina from ultraviolet light may help preserve vision.

-Some studies have suggested that treatment with antioxidants (such as high doses of vitamin A palmitate) may slow the disease.
+Some studies suggest that treatment with antioxidants (such as high doses of vitamin A palmitate) may slow the disease.
 However, taking high doses of vitamin A can cause serious liver problems.
 The benefit of treatment has to be weighed against risks to the liver.

-Microchip implants that go inside the retina and act like a microscopic video camera are in the early stages of development for treating blindness associated with this and other serious eye conditions.
+Other treatments, such as microchip implants into the retina that act like a microscopic video camera, are in the early stages of development.
+These treatments may be useful for treating blindness associated with RP and other serious eye conditions.

-or retinal swelling -- both of which can be treated.
+or retinal swelling.
+Both of these problems can be treated.

-The disorder will continue to progress, although slowly.
+The disorder will continue to progress slowly.
 Complete blindness is uncommon.

 Peripheral and central loss of vision

-Patients with retinitis pigmentosa often develop cataracts at an early age, or swelling of the retina (macular edema).
+People with retinitis pigmentosa often develop cataracts at an early age.
+They may also develop swelling of the retina (macular edema).
 Cataracts can be removed if they contribute to vision loss.

-Many other conditions have similarities to retinitis pigmentosa, including:
+Many other conditions are similar to retinitis pigmentosa, including:

-Call your health care provider if night vision becomes difficult or if you develop other symptoms of this disorder.
+Call your health care provider if you have problems with night vision or you develop other symptoms of this disorder.